ietf-tools/xml2rfc/README.txt

 Rose, et al.                                                   [Page 18]

-README                        xml2rfc v1.33                February 2008
+README                        xml2rfc v1.34                 October 2009

 Appendix B.  rfc2629.xslt (courtesy of Julian Reschke)

-   The file "rfc2629.xslt" can be used with an XSLT-capable formatter (e.g., Saxon, Xalan, xsltproc, or MSIE6) to produce HTML.
-A word of warning though: the XSLT script only supports a limited subset of the processing instruction directives discussed earlier (Section 4.1) and each attribute-like directive must be in its own PI (i.e., "<?rfc keyword='value'?>").
+   The file "rfc2629.xslt" can be used with an XSLT-capable formatter (e.g., Saxon, Xalan, xsltproc, and most browsers) to produce HTML.
+A word of warning though: the XSLT script only supports a limited subset of the processing instruction directives discussed earlier (Section 4.1).
 The latest version [8] (and full distribution ZIP file [9]) can be downloaded from the original site which also hosts its documentation [10].